Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 I want to just out of their bones.

-Alexi was like, oh man, I think they just saw two big, big, big meat boys.
-That's why they were roaring.
+and I explained to Alexi, Alexi was like, Oh man, I think they just saw two big, big, big meat boys.

-they don't know that they're lions
+They don't know that they're lions.

-They tried to introduce the star system with the lion, but he couldn't figure it out.
-So it's just whether how much he paces.
+day.
+They tried to introduce the Star Us system with the lion, but he couldn't figure it out.

 How much did he pace?
 How many roars did he do?

 He tear the flesh from the elk's bones with nothing but his teeth.
+At feeding time.

-Yes, he did.
-At feeding time, yeah, they brought in some lamb legs and they, him and the other lion, two young, like juvenile males.
+At feeding time, yeah, they brought in some lamb legs and him and the other lion, two young, like, juvenile males.
 Yeah, they try, they do.

 I don't exactly understand it.

 It's very complicated, but they do take into account